spack/spack/lib/spack/docs/spack_workflows.rst

 2. It specifies a non-checksummed version ``develop``.
 Running ``spack install mylib@develop`` the ``@develop`` version will install the latest verison off the develop branch.
-This method of downlaod should only be used by developers who control and trust the repository in question!
+This method of download is useful for the developer of a project while it is in active development; however, it should only be used by developers who control and trust the repository in question!

 3. The ``url``, ``url_for_version()`` and ``homepage`` attributes are not used in development.
 Don't worry if you don't have any, or if